AndrewE23/SQL_Project/README.md

 # Final-Project-Transforming-and-Analyzing-Data-with-SQL

 ## Project/Goals
-Ultimately, my goal is to transform the data that has been made available to me into a dataset that can be relied on for delivering hard results and solid insights.
+Ultimately, my goal was to transform the data that has been made available to me into a dataset that can be relied on for delivering hard results and solid insights.
 What this means is it needs to be cleaned up; duplicates removed, useless info purged, and inconsistencies made consistent.
 After that, I want to be able to use the data to reliably answer different questions I may have like: What products are the most purchased?
 How many people actually buy things as opposed to simply view products?
+The final dataset should be coherent

 ## Process
 ### 1 - Assessment